Top 10 Richest Golfers

 1. Arnold Palmer

-Arnold Palmer was an American golfer who, from 1955 to 1973, won 62 professional golf tournaments.
-Among those wins, he also was able to win 10 tournaments from the Championship Tour.
+Arnold Palmer was an American golfer with an estimated net worth of $875 million.
+He won 62 professional golf tournaments from 1955 to 1973.
+Among those wins, he also was able to win 10 tournaments on the Championship Tour.
 Arnold Palmer is known to be one of the greatest golfers of all time.
 In 1974, Palmer was inducted into the World Golf Hall of Fame.

-When Arnold Palmer died on September 25th in 2016, his net worth was estimated to be around $875 million.
+Arnold Palmer died on September 25th, 2016.
 Throughout his life, his golf earnings and external revenue brought him around $1.3 billion.
-His estate racked in over $40 million the year after his death, which made him the second-highest paid dead celebrity in the world.
+His estate racked in over $40 million the year after his death, making him the second-highest-paid deceased celebrity in the world.

 2. Tiger Woods

-Tiger Woods is one of the greatest athletes in the world, winning 82 PGA tour wins and 15 majors throughout his career.
+Tiger Woods is one of the greatest golfers ever, with a net worth of $800 million.
+He has tallied 82 PGA Tour wins and 15 majors throughout his professional career, and is still playing today.
 Since Tiger turned pro in 1996, he has earned more than $1.4 billion from sponsors.
-His success in golf has led him to purchase a $55 million mansion in Jupiter, which has a private golf course and a 155 foot yacht.
+His success in golf has led him to purchase a $55 million mansion in Jupiter, Florida, which has a private golf course and a 155-foot yacht.

 Although most of his money comes from those endorsements, Woods was still able to win over $120 million in tournament money.
-His most recent estimation puts his total net worth at $800 million.
-Tiger Woods still plays on the professional golf tour, and will most likely eventually pass Arnold Palmer as the richest golfer of all time.
+Tiger Woods still plays on the PGA Tour and will most likely pass Arnold Palmer as the richest golfer of all time.

 3. Phil Mickelson

-Phil Mickelson is an American golfer who has won 44 PGA tournaments.
-Mickelson has also won 5 major championships, three of which were Masters victories.
-In 1992, he joined the PGA Tour and continues to play to this day.
-In fact, he has the longest streak ranked in the top 50 golfers at 1,353 weeks.
+Phil Mickelson is an American golfer who has a net worth of $400 million.
+He has won an impressive 45 PGA Tour events and has numerous endorsement deals.
+Mickelson has also won six major championships, three of which were Masters victories.
+In 1992, he first joined the PGA Tour and continues to play to this day.
+In fact, he had the longest streak ranked in the top 50 golfers at 26 years.

-Throughout his golf career, Mickelson has won over $88 million in tournament prize money.
-A significant proportion of his earnings have come from endorsements.
-He is sponsored by Callaway, KPMG, Exxon Mobil, and Amgen, which bring his total net worth to $375 million.
+Mickelson has won over $88 million in tournament prize money throughout his career.
+A significant proportion of his earnings have also come from endorsements.
+He is sponsored by Callaway, KPMG, Exxon Mobil, and Amgen, further boosting his net worth.

 4. Jack Nicklaus

-Known as the Golden Bear, Jack Nicklaus is one of the greatest golfers of all time.
-Through his 25 years playing on the PGA Tour, Nicklaus won 73 PGA tournaments, 18 of which were major tournaments.
-He was inducted into the World Golf Hall of Fame in 1974, and also founded his own tournament that takes place in Dublin, Ohio.
+Known as the Golden Bear, Jack Nicklaus is one of the greatest golfers of all time and has a net worth of around $320 million.
+Through his 25 years playing on the PGA Tour, Nicklaus won 73 PGA Tour events, 18 of which were majors.
+He was inducted into the World Golf Hall of Fame in 1974 and also founded his own tournament, The Memorial, which is held annually in Dublin, Ohio.

 5. Greg Norman

-Greg Norman is an Australian professional golfer who has won a total of 91 professional golf victories between the PGA, European Tour, and Australasia Tour.
-He has also won two first place trophies at the Open Championship.
-Greg Norman is estimated to be worth around $300 million, with a majority of those profits coming from his business ventures.
-Greg Norman has designed golf bags, an apparel line, an eyewear label, and even a wine company that he started in 1996.
-Along with that, he has partnership in a real-estate firm, a golf academy, a private equity firm, and also a wakeboard park.
+Greg Norman is an Australian professional golfer with an estimated net worth of $300 million.
+He has won a total of 91 professional golf victories between the PGA, European Tour, and Australasia Tour.
+He has also won two first-place trophies at the Open Championship.
+A majority of Greg Norman’s profits have come from his business ventures.
+Norman has designed golf bags, an apparel line, an eyewear label, and even a wine company that he started in 1996.
+Along with that, he has a partnership with a real-estate firm, a golf academy, a private equity firm, and a wakeboard park.
 Greg Norman is easily one of the richest golfers ever due to his ability to succeed as both a golfer and an entrepreneur.

 6. Gary Player

-Gary Player is a retired South African professional golfer who currently stands at third for most professional wins in the history of the PGA.
-Throughout his time playing, Gary has won 163 professional wins, nine of which were major victories.
-When Gary Player started playing golf at the age of 14, it only took him 3 years before he was a professional player.
+Gary Player is a retired South African professional golfer who currently has a net worth of $250 million.
+He stands at third for most professional wins in the history of the PGA.
+Player has 163 professional wins throughout his career, nine of which were major victories.
+When Gary Player started playing golf at the age of 14, it only took him three years before he was able to turn professional.

-Gary Player is estimated to be worth around $250 million.
-His success has stemmed past golf, by opening many business ventures which include a real estate firm and a golf academy.
-He is known to have one of the greatest fan bases in the world, due to his easy going personality and love for that game of golf.
+His success has even extended past golf by opening many business ventures, including a real estate firm and a golf academy.
+He is known to have one of the greatest fan bases in the world due to his easy-going personality and love for the game of golf.

-Rory McIlroy is a professional golfer and has been a star on both the PGA tour as well as the European Tour.
-Since becoming a professional golfer in 2017, McIlroy has won 13 times on the PGA Tour and 13 times on the European Tour.
+Rory McIlroy is an Irish professional golfer with a net worth of approximately $130 million.
+He has been a star on both the PGA Tour and the European Tour.
+Since becoming a professional in 2017, McIlroy has won 20 times on the PGA Tour and 14 times on the European Tour.
 He even won four major championship events, including the PGA Championship in 2012 and 2014.

-Although he hasn't one a major championship since the 2014 PGA Championship, McIlroy still makes plenty of money from his endorsements.
+Although he hasn’t won a major championship since the 2014 PGA Championship, McIlroy still makes plenty of money from his endorsements.
 One of the biggest endorsements in sports, McIlroy has been a Nike supporter for years.
-His current net worth is estimated to be $122 million.

 9. Jordan Spieth

-Jordan Spieth is an American professional golfer who discovered a passion for golf at the age of 12.
-Seven years later at the age of 21, he won both the Masters and the U.S. Open in the same year.
-When he was 23, he won his third major victory after coming up on top at the 2017 British Open.
+Jordan Spieth is an American professional golfer with a net worth of $110 million.
+He first discovered a passion for golf at the age of 12.
+Nine years later, at the age of 21, he won both the Masters and the U.S. Open in the same year.
+When he was 23, he won his third major victory at the 2017 British Open.

-Although Spieth hasn't had a major victory since 2017, his endorsements have boosted his wealth to currently be worth around $100 million.
+Although Spieth hasn’t had a major victory since 2017, his endorsements have significantly boosted his wealth.
 His endorsements include the following companies: Wheaties, Coca-Cola, and Rolex.
-In fact, in 2018 he was ranked as one of the top 25 highest-paid athletes in the world.
+In 2018, he was ranked as one of the top 25 highest-paid athletes in the world.

 10. Ernie Els

-As one of the tallest golfers ever to play on the PGA Tour, Ernie Els, or "The Big Easy," is the tenth highest paid golfer of all time.
+As one of the tallest golfers ever to play on the PGA Tour, Ernie Els, or “The Big Easy,” has a net worth of $85 million.
 Coming from South Africa, Ernie has won 19 times on the PGA Tour and 28 times on the European Tour.
+One of his most remarkable statistics includes being one of six golfers to win both the U.S. Open and Open Championship twice.
 In 2011, he got inducted into the World Golf Hall of Fame.
-One of his most remarkable statistics includes being one of six golfers to win both the U.S. Open and Open Championship twice.

-Ernie Els current net worth resides at $85 million, which is heavily due to all of his tournament wins.
-Similar to other wealthy golfers, Els currently runs a golf course design business and a charitable foundation that supports underprivileged kids in South Africa.
+Ernie Els’s net worth mainly came from all of his tournament wins, along with some endorsements.
+Like other wealthy golfers, Els currently runs a golf course design business and a charitable foundation that supports underprivileged kids in South Africa.

 What is the most money ever earned in a PGA season?

 Jordan Spieth currently holds the record for the highest earnings in a PGA season.
 In his 2014-2015 year on tour, Spieth earned over $12 million after he won the U.S. Open, Masters, and Fed-Ex Cup.
-He also came up on top at the Valspar in March, John Deere Classic, and the Tour Championship.
+In the same season, he also came up on top at the Valspar in March, John Deere Classic, and the Tour Championship.
 He also was named the PGA Player of the Year for his incredible season.

 Which golfer receives the most profits from endorsements?

-Tiger Woods had the highest paid sponsorship in the 2018-2019 season after receiving over $42 million that season.
-His sponsors come from many reputable companies, including Nike, Monster Energy, GolfTV, Taylormade, Centinel Spine, and Bridgestone Golf.
-In a close second is Phil Mickelson, who won $39.4 million from his endorsements, which include Callaway, Exxon Mobil, Rolex, and KPMG.
+Tiger Woods has made the most money from endorsement deals out of any professional golfer.
+Tiger has earned more than $1.4 billion from sponsors throughout his career.
+These sponsors include many reputable companies, including Nike, Monster Energy, GolfTV, Taylormade, Centinel Spine, and Bridgestone Golf.
+In second is Phil Mickelson, who has earned $40 million from his endorsements, which include Callaway, Exxon Mobil, Rolex, and KPMG.
 Other golfers with the highest endorsements include Rory Mcilroy, Jordan Spieth, and Justin Thomas.

 Which golf tournament has the highest purse amount?